 QH3: We expect participants with gaming-related health problems (as defined by treatment-seeking) to talk about their gaming experiences in different contexts of meaning after 12 months.
 We do not expect the esports-playing participants (who self-report no related health problems) to express different meanings after 12 months.

-To investigate all the above, we conduct a comparative interview study by means of interpretive phenomenological analysis (IPA) with two primary participant groups: those recruited from local hospitals, therapy centers, and other medical institutions with gaming-related health problems (as defined by their treatment-seeking) and those recruited from local gaming communities with intensive esports play habits but no related health problems (as defined by their self-report).
+To investigate all the above, we conduct a comparative interview study by means of interpretive phenomenological analysis (IPA) with two primary participant groups: those recruited from local hospitals, therapy centers, and other medical institutions with gaming-related health problems (as defined by treatment-seeking) and those recruited from local gaming communities with intensive esports play habits but no related health problems (as defined by self-report).
 As an idiographic approach that allows for detailed investigation of complex experiences and even existential depth (Smith et al. 2009), the IPA is an efficient means to seek answers to the above.
 In addition, with the help of our collaborating institutions, we recruit medical experts for semi-structured interviews to exploratively contextualize and assess the differences between the treatment-seeking participants’ personal experiences and the views of those who treat them.
 The player interviews are repeated after 12 months, which allows carrying out a new analysis in the same methodological setting with an added focus on temporal changes.
-Following the ongoing development of qualitative preregistration protocols and open science practices, the interview transcripts will be stored in the Finnish Social Science Data Archive (FSD) for open scientific use (Haven et al. 2020; Haven & Van Grootel 2019).
+Following the ongoing development of qualitative preregistration protocols and open science practices (Haven et al. 2020; Haven & Van Grootel 2019), the interview transcripts will be stored in the Finnish Social Science Data Archive (FSD) for open scientific use.

 Methods